Seebrasse345/advanced-pc-assistant/README.md

 If you encounter errors related to the API key:
 - Ensure the environment variable is set correctly
 - Check that your API key is valid and has sufficient credits

+### Knowledge Base Issues

+If the knowledge base isn't working as expected:
+- Ensure the required dependencies are installed
+- Check that the database file is accessible and writable
+- Try adding simple test content to verify storage and retrieval

 ### Proxy Setting Issues